zq00/glmhd/README.md

 You can read more about the theory of high dimensional logistic MLE here:
 *The Asymptotic Distribution of the MLE in High-dimensional Logistic Models: Arbitrary Covariance*, by Qian Zhao, Pragya Sur and Emmanuel J. Candès, 	arXiv:2001.09351

-If you encounter error or could like to provide feedbacks to us, please use Github -> Issues.
+If you encounter error or would like to provide feedbacks, please use Github -> Issues to reach us.
 Thank you!